czarinadamienne/CSARCH/README.md

 3. Open the cachesim.html file in your web browser to start the simulator.

+Alternatively, you can visit the deployed web app at [this site](https://cachesimbsamru.onrender.com/).

 ## Project Structure
 - cachesim.html: The main HTML file containing the structure of the simulator.
 - cachesim.css: The CSS file for styling the simulator.